pgRouting/pgrouting/doc/topology/topology-functions.rst

 These proposed functions do not modify the database.

-- :doc:`pgr_degree` - Calculates the degree of the vertices of a graph.
+- :doc:`pgr_degree` - Returns a set of vertices and corresponding count of incidet edges to the vertex.
 - :doc:`pgr_extractVertices` - Extracts vertex information based on the edge table information.